-mid-14c., "to move, stir up, instigate," from Old French esciter (12c.) or directly from Latin excitare "rouse, call out, summon forth, produce," frequentative of exciere "call forth, instigate," from ex "out" (see ex-) + ciere "set in motion, call" (from PIE root *keie- "to set in motion").
-Of feelings, from late 14c.
+mid-14c., exciten, "to move, stir up, instigate," from Old French esciter (12c.) or directly from Latin excitare "rouse, call out, summon forth, produce," frequentative of exciere "call forth, instigate," from ex "out" (see ex-) + ciere "set in motion, call" (from PIE root *keie- "to set in motion").
+Of feelings, "to stir up, rouse," from late 14c.
 Of bodily organs or tissues, from 1831.
-Main modern sense of "emotionally agitate" is first attested 1821.
+Sense of "rouse the emotions of, emotionally agitate" is attested from 1821.